exrok/game_of_life/README.md

 # Fast bit-twiddling, Conway's Game of Life

 An extremely fast implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in rust, optimized for x86_64.
+Designed for interactive use, of large grids.
 The performance features in this implementation include:
 * Compressed state representation: Each 8 byte cell cluster stores the state of 62 cells.
 * Vectorized update function: Using bit-twiddling, 62 cells are update simultaneously.
 * Single pass: The majority of the update function runs a single pass across the memory.